-- we might not have been the first to make the inventions covered by any of our patents, if issued, or our pending patent applications; - we might not have been the first to file patent applications for these inventions; - others may independently develop similar or alternative technologies or products or duplicate any of our technologies or products; - it is possible that none of our pending patent applications will result in issued patents or, if issued, these patents may not be sufficient to protect our technology or provide us with a basis for commercially viable products and may not provide us with any competitive advantages; - if our pending applications issue as patents, they may be challenged by third parties as not infringed, invalid or unenforceable under U.S. or foreign laws; - if issued, the patents under which we hold rights may not be valid or enforceable; or we may develop additional proprietary technologies or products that are not patentable and which are unlikely to be adequately protected through trade secrets if, for example, a competitor were to independently develop duplicative, similar or alternative technologies or products.
+- · we might not have been the first to make the inventions covered by any of our patents, if issued, or our pending patent applications; - we might not have been the first to file patent applications for these inventions; - others may independently develop similar or alternative technologies or products or duplicate any of our technologies or products; - we may not be able to generate sufficient data to fully support patent applications that protect the entire breadth of developments expected to result from our development programs including the GPCR program; - it is possible that none of our pending patent applications will result in issued patents or, if issued, that these patents will be sufficient to protect our technology or provide us with a basis for commercially viable products or provide us with any competitive advantages;

+- if our pending applications issue as patents, they may be challenged by third parties as not infringed, invalid or unenforceable under U.S. or - if issued, the patents under which we hold rights may not be valid or enforceable; or - we may develop additional proprietary technologies or products that are not patentable and which are unlikely to be adequately protected through trade secrets if, for example, a competitor were to independently develop duplicative, similar or alternative technologies or products.